callum-hart/mono/docs/final_draft.md

 ***

-Discrete breakpoints encapsulate styles within boundaries.
-Each boundary is partitioned so that styles in one boundary cannot override styles in another.

-This removes the need to override.
+Discrete breakpoints are not dependant on cascade or specificity.
+The need to override styles from other breakpoints is removed.

 The example below produces the same outcome as figure 1 without the weaknesses seen in figure 2 and 3: